Every year, those of you in the audience, well, all of you in the audience, literally stun and amaze us with your donations, your generosity.

 And yet his minions in the media go ahead and run the story for him based on a fake poll.

-Victor Davis Hansen, National Review Online, a fine paragraph to open his analysis of this, is really is good.
+Victor Davis Hansen, National Review Online, a fine paragraph to open his analysis of this, is really, really is good.

-The president gave the sort of scare speech he not long ago warned against and blasted the income tax rates he not long ago agreed were necessary in a context in which he has just presented a budget with a 1.6 trillion dollar deficit of the sort he now says is unsustainable,
+The president gave the sort of scare speech he not long ago warned against and blasted the income tax rates he not long ago agreed were necessary, in a context in which he has just presented a budget with a $1.6 trillion deficit of the sort he now says is unsustainable, and has warned about recklessly voting against raising the debt ceiling in a fashion that he himself had once done,

-and has warned about recklessly voting against raising the debt ceiling in a fashion that he himself had once done in a larger landscape in which he had once damned attacking Middle East countries in optional wars, guantanamo, renditions, tribunals, preventative detention, intercepts, wiretaps, predators, and leaving troops in Iraq, and then embraced or expanded all of that and more.
+in a larger landscape in which he had once damned attacking Middle East countries in optional wars, Guantanamo, renditions, tribunals, preventative detention, intercepts, wiretaps, predators, and leaving troops in Iraq, and then embraced or expanded all of that and more.

-He said this list is infinite and includes everything from drilling to campaign financing to remarks, whatever he says he'll change it on a dime.
+He said this list is infinite and includes everything from drilling to campaign financing to remarks.

 These weird about faces raise interesting questions that transcend the current politics of the deficit.

-A, has Obama in his past careers never been called to account and so reached a point where simply being Obama means that we're not supposed to apply standards of accuracy or memory or consistency to him in the way we do all others.
+A, has Obama in his past careers never been called to account and so reached a point where simply being Obama means that we're not supposed to apply standards of accuracy or memory or consistency to him in the way we do all others?

-Or B, does an absent-minded Obama carelessly just make things up, ad hoc as he goes along, forgetting what he said earlier, but secure that his hope and change delivery of the moment will so mesmerize the audience that nobody will remember or care if at times he ends up saying exactly the opposite of what he had said, maybe even just yesterday.
+Or B, does an absent-minded Obama carelessly just make things up ad hoc as he goes along, forgetting what he said earlier, but secure that his hope and change delivery of the moment will so mesmerize the audience that nobody will remember or care if at times he ends up saying exactly the opposite of what he had said, maybe even just yesterday.

-Or D. Is he so cynical that he understands campaign rhetoric has nothing to do with actual governance?
+Or D, is he so cynical that he understands campaign rhetoric has nothing to do with actual governance.

 And so he's allowed to say something that he knows in advance that he's not bound to follow.